peterudu/try-your-luck-dice-game/README.md

     - The game button is used to control the start of a new game.
 It also triggers the display of the game status and winner.
     - This button alone allows the user to control all aspects of the game.
 No other aid or skills are required to play the game.
     ![game control button](assets/images/button.png)
+### Features left to implement
+ - A Future Idea
+    - A function which adds player and computer game scores in a cumulative total.

 ## Testing
 - The site was successfully tested on Chrome, Firefox and Edge browsers.